apache/couchdb/share/doc/src/api/database/misc.rst

 ==============

 .. http:post:: /{db}/_purge
+  :synopsis: Purges some historical documents entirely from database history

   A database purge permanently removes the references to deleted documents from the database.
 Normal deletion of a document within CouchDB does not